 youth and older adults through intergenerational collaboration,

 public policies, and programs.

 An intergenerational community is not just one where multiple generations reside.
 It is one where individuals of all ages are an integral and valued part of the setting.
-This perspective needs is reflected in the families, structures, facilities and services that children, youth and older adults encounter in the community as well as in day-to-day interactions and relationships.
+This perspective is reflected in the families, structures, facilities and services that children, youth and older adults encounter in the community as well as in day-to-day interactions and relationships.

-2013 MetLife Foundation/Generations United Best Intergenerational Communities Award Recipients:
+2012 and 2013 MetLife Foundation/Generations United Best Intergenerational Communities Award Recipients:

 2013 MetLife Foundation/Generations United Best Intergenerational Communities Award National Finalists: